 Things are falling apart.
 Today we were due to take a boat trip on Lake Taupo, to see some Maori rock carvings that are inaccessible by land.
 However, it was blowing a gale and the skipper decided it would be too risky – or perhaps more accurately, way too unpleasant – to sail, so he cancelled the excursion.
 That’s three boat trips out of four that we’ve lost to the weather since arriving in New Zealand.
 I’m starting to think the gods have taken a dislike to us.

 Speaking of things falling apart, my shoes have disintegrated.
 I bought them just a few months before leaving the UK, but within a day or two of arriving here they were virtually unwearable.
-Luckily Taupo has some decent retail outlets, so instead of visiting the Maori carvings we toured the town’s shoe shops.
-Thankfully I managed to get a new and comfortable pair of walking shoes without much difficulty, but that’s $137 I’ll never see again.
+Luckily Taupo has some decent retail outlets, so instead of visiting the Maori carvings we tour the town’s shoe shops.
+Thankfully I manage to get a new and comfortable pair of walking shoes without much difficulty, but that’s $137 I’ll never see again.

 Dotted around the playground are large fibre glass characterisations of several vegetables, including a disturbingly phallic parsnip.
 In retrospect this is all a bit odd, given how much kids the world over hate vegetables.
 Or maybe New Zealand kids do eat all their veggies, which could explain why they grow up to be such fearsome rugby players?